bir-ai/bir-python/docs/ROADMAP.md

 - python scripts/verify_release.py

 DOCS
-Update README.md (add/adjust the relevant section) and add a CHANGELOG.md entry under an "Unreleased" section (create it if missing).
+Update docs/site/integrations.md and README.md's integration list, and add a CHANGELOG.md entry under "Unreleased".
 Update docs/SDK_RELEASE_CHECKLIST.md only if the release contract changes.
+Add the module to scripts/verify_release.py's import smoke list if integration modules are enumerated there.

 OUT OF SCOPE
-Do not add async streaming, do not implement Bedrock `invoke_model_with_response_stream` (raw model stream — a different API), and do not change the event schema or import provider packages.
+Do not modify other integrations or the core SDK; do not add dspy as a dependency.

 NOTES
 Do not bump the version, build, publish, or push tags unless explicitly asked.
 If you commit,